 The Founder may also be worried that the wrong decision can bring harm to either one’s self and one’s organization or any of the stakeholders (i.e. co-founder, employees, board members, suppliers, customers, etc.)

 As a result, the Founder can become extra sensitive to what exactly to say or do.
 Such extra sensitivity can further paralyze and overwhelm the Founder, making it even more difficult for them to make a decision.

-Because as employee headcount increases, there comes a time when the Founder realizes that there is simply not enough time in a day to manage everyone one-by-one, and the only way forward is to start working on the business as opposed to in it.
+Because as employee headcount increases, there comes a time when the Founder realizes that there is simply not enough time in a day to manage everyone or everything one-by-one, and the only way forward is to start working on the business as opposed to in it.